 New to swing dancing?
 You’ll definitely want to spend some time on what is probably the most quintessential lindy hop move–the swingout.
 You’ll spend the rest of your lindy career trying to perfect this move, learning different styles and techniques and all the variations.
 Let us start you off on the right track!

 8:30 – 9:30pm at The Dance Studio Leeds

 The course will go over the basic shape of a swingout and progress to more in-depth technique, styling, and a couple of variations to spice things up a bit.
 As usual with our courses numbers will be limited so we can give you personal feedback on what you need to make your swingout awesome.

 This course is a good follow on from our Fundamentals Course for those who are feeling confident with the basics.
-It is also appropriate for those who have learnt a swingout shape and want to improve on their technique, learn to dance faster and add some styling.
+It’s also a great course for those who have had a go at swingouts but want to delve a bit deeper and really work on improving their technique, learn to dance faster and add some styling (swivels!).